sb-ai-lab/tsururu/README.md

-# Time Series Forecasting Strategies Library.
+# Time Series Forecasting Strategies Library

 A framework which provides instruments for the time series forecasting tasks and strategies.